kurtseifried/gsd-data-enrichment/README.md

 gsd-data-enrichment.
 After some experimentation I've decided:

 Shell scripts, they work, it's easy to follow what is going on.
-We'll also refactor this in Python 3 long term.
+We'll also refactor this in Python 3 long term so we can support URL's with commas for example (a known problem right now).

 ## General flow: